Joey0094/JavaEE_trainingsprojects/README.md

-# JavaEE_trainingsprojects
+# Java_trainingsprojects

-some trainings about JavaEE
+some trainings about Java